nbalestra/alc-workshop/docs/module-1/lab-3.md

 Let’s take a look at the process for publishing and documenting our reusable Omni Channel Experience API.

 ## Step 1: Complete the Omni Channel Experience API Specification
 Before we get started, make sure you are logged into the **Anypoint Platform** and viewing the **Anypoint Design Center** screen.
-You should have your "**<username> - Omni Channel Experience API**" open and visible.
+You should have your "**\<username\> - Omni Channel Experience API**" open and visible.
 We have only defined a few resources and methods at this point and need to author the full API in order to complete the exercise.
 Rather than build it from scratch, we have the ability to import an API specification previously constructed for the workshop.

 1. Go to the Setup located at the top right corner.
 2. In the drop down menu select **Import from Exchange**

     ![Import from Exchange]({{ page.assets }}module1_lab3_import_from_exchange.png "Import from Exchange")

-3. Look for Omni Channel Experience API.
+3. In the search box type **Omni Channel Experience API**.
 4. Select **Omni Channel Experience API**
 5. Press **Import asset**

     ![Import Asset]({{ page.assets }}module1_lab3_choose_omni_channel_exp.png "Choose Omni Channel")

-    Is going to ask you to replace the root file.
+    You will be asked whether you want to replace the root file.

 6. Choose **Yes**

     ![Root File]({{ page.assets }}module1_lab3_root_file.png "Root File")

     {: .note}
     Anypoint Design Center supports both RAML and Open API specification (OAS) languages when importing an API specification.
 OAS is a common format popularized by open-source Swagger tools.

 7. Delete the RAML file **{Your Anypoint Username}-omni-channel-experience-api.raml** from your project explorer that we were previously editing.
 We no longer need that file since the API we just imported replaces that specification.
 Click the "ellipsis" menu next to your file and then click "delete":

     ![Delete RAML]({{ page.assets }}module1_lab3_ellipsis_delete.png "Delete RAML")

 8. Delete the _omni-channel-experience-api.raml_ file.

     ![Delete RAML 2]({{ page.assets }}module1_lab3_ellipsis_delete2.png "Delete RAML 2")

 9. Select the new RAML file we imported.
 You should see the following complete API specification:

     ![Full API]({{ page.assets }}module1_lab3_full_api.png "Full API")

     {: .note}